Louis Charles, Duke of Schleswig-Holstein-Sonderburg-Franzhagen

 Louis Charles, Duke of Schleswig-Holstein-Sonderburg-Franzhagen (4 June 1684 – 11 October 1707) was a German nobleman and ruler from the House of Schleswig-Holstein-Sonderburg, cadet line of the House of Oldenburg.

 Early life

-He was the second son of Duke Christian Adolph of Schleswig-Holstein-Sonderburg-Franzhagen and his wife, Princess Eleonora Charlotte of Saxe-Lauenburg.
+Louis Charles was the second son of Duke Christian Adolph of Schleswig-Holstein-Sonderburg-Franzhagen and Duchess Eleonore Charlotte of Saxe-Lauenburg.

 Succession

-In 1707, he succeeded his elder brother Leopold Christian as Duke of Schleswig-Holstein-Sonderburg-Franzhagen.
+In 1707, Louis succeeded his elder brother Leopold Christian as Duke of Schleswig-Holstein-Sonderburg-Franzhagen.
 However, he died later that year.

 Marriage and children

-In 1705, he was married to Anna Barbara Dorothea von Winterfeld (1670-1739) in Ottensen, near Hamburg.
-She was daughter of Barthold Dietrich von Winterfeld and Sophie Margarete von Warnstedt.
+In 1705, Louis married Anna Barbara Dorothea von Winterfeld (1670-1739) in Ottensen, near Hamburg.
+She was the daughter of Barthold Dietrich von Winterfeld and Sophie Margarete von Warnstedt.
 Although she belonged to lower nobility, their marriage was recognized as equal and their children thus had succession rights and were able to inherit the Duchy.
-They had two children together:
+They had: